 We collect and retain personal information and other information you upload, provide, or create while using the Service (“User-Generated Information”), including information related to:

-- Rooms: Activity recorded in the room (such as joining or leaving), including activity related to third-party integrations, together with the date, time, person engaged in the activity, and other participants in the room
+- Spaces: Activity recorded in the space (such as joining or leaving), including activity related to third-party integrations, together with the date, time, person engaged in the activity, and other participants in the space

 - Messages: Message content, sender and recipients, date, time, and read receipts